 Regardless of how you choose to administer your QSEHRA, the following steps will apply.

 Here’s a four-step breakdown of the process:

-First, the employer designs their QSEHRA benefit so it’s suited to the needs of their employees.
-When setting up your QSEHRA, you’ll decide how much tax-free money you want to offer to employees each month in a set allowance and whether you limit expenses to covering premiums only or expand the benefit to cover all eligible expenses as defined by the IRS.
+First, you design your QSEHRA benefit so it’s suited to the needs of your team and your budget.
+When setting up your QSEHRA, you’ll decide how much tax-free money you want to offer to employees each month for expense reimbursements.
+You can also decide whether you’d like to limit eligible expenses to premiums only or expand the benefit to cover all eligible expenses defined by the IRS in Publication 502.

-You’ll also decide if you'd like to include your part-time employees in addition to your full-time employees who are automatically eligible.
-You can also choose to offer a different monthly allowance to employees based on their age and family status.
+You’ll also decide if you want to include your W-2 part-time employees.
+All full-time W-2 employees are automatically eligible.
+You can exclude seasonal employees, but if you choose to include them, you must offer them the same allowance as your full-time employees.
+You can also customize monthly allowances based on employee age and family status.

 Step 2: Employees make healthcare purchases

 Once you set your benefit up, eligible employees can use their own money to purchase individual health insurance coverage, copays, prescriptions, medical services, and healthcare items.
 This can include anything listed in IRS Publication 502.

 If your employees don’t have health insurance with minimum essential coverage (MEC), they can enroll during the annual open enrollment period or during a 60-day special enrollment period (SEP) after you offer the benefit for the first time.